 Over the ages the subject of happiness has been a subject of philosophical speculation but in the second half of the 20th century it also became of subject of empirical research.
 In the 1950s, happiness appeared as a side-topic in research on successful aging and mental health.
 In the 1970's happiness became a main topic in social indicators research and since 2000, it has become the main subject of the field of Happiness Economics.
-All this research is gathered in the World Database of Happiness (Veenhoven 2017, 2018) To date (October 2017), this findings-archive covers the work of some15.000 investigators, who have produced about 30.000 research findings, both findings on how happy people are (distributional findings) and findings on things that go together with more or less happiness (correlational findings).
+All this research is gathered in the World Database of Happiness (Veenhoven 2017, 2018) To date (October 2017), this findings-archive covers the work of some15.000 investigators, who have produced about 30.000 research findings, both findings on how happy people are (distributional findings) and findings).